-ZOLGENSMA (onasemnogene abeparvovec; Formerly AVXS-101)

-- The first gene therapy for a neuromuscular disease and the first FDA-approved gene replacement therapy for SMA - Gene therapy uses a viral vector, non-replicating recombinant adeno-associated virus serotype 9 (AAV9) which crosses the blood-brain barrier, to deliver a functional copy of the SMN1 gene and restore production of a working and full-length protein in motor nerve cells - Gene therapy offers the opportunity for single dose treatment of the disease - Targets the root cause of SMA by delivering a fully functional SMN gene into target motor neuron cells - Uses the AAV9 to deliver the missing SMN gene and because AAV9 is a naturally occurring virus, some pediatric patients may have antibodies against this virus, making them ineligible for treatment. - Over 150 patients treated with Zolgensma, only 5% of screened patients up to 5 years old excluded due to AAV9 antibody titers greater than 1:50 (Novartis 2019) - The most common adverse reactions (incidence ≥ 5%) were elevated aminotransferases and vomiting.
-Adverse events also include thrombocytopenia, elevated blood creatine phosphokinase, elevated troponin, croup, lethargy, and hypercalcemia. - In STR1VE [Gene Replacement Therapy Clinical Trial for Patients with Spinal Muscular Atrophy Type 1], 1 participant died of respiratory failure that was classified as unrelated to treatment after having had gains in motor milestone development. - A single enrollee in the SPRINT [Pre-Symptomatic Study of Intravenous AVXS-101 in Spinal Muscular Atrophy (SMA) for Patients with Multiple Copies of SMN2] was found to have 4 copies of SMN2, and thus included only in the safety and not efficacy analysis.
+Zolgensma (onasemnogene abeparvovec; Formerly AVXS-101) is the first gene therapy for a neuromuscular disease and the first FDA-approved gene replacement therapy for SMA.
+Gene therapy uses a viral vector, non-replicating recombinant adeno-associated virus serotype 9 (AAV9) which crosses the blood-brain barrier, to deliver a functional copy of the SMN1 gene and restore production of a working and full-length protein in motor nerve cells.
+Gene therapy offers the opportunity for single dose treatment of the disease and targets the root cause of SMA by delivering a fully functional SMN gene into target motor neuron cells.
+Zolgensma uses the viral vector, AAV9, to deliver the missing SMN gene and because AAV9 is a naturally occurring virus, some pediatric patients may have antibodies against this virus, causing these patients to be ineligible for treatment.
+It is reported that in 150+ patients treated with Zolgensma, only 5% of screened patients up to 5 years old excluded due to AAV9 antibody titers greater than 1:50 (Novartis 2019).
+The most common adverse reactions (incidence \geq 5%) were elevated aminotransferases and vomiting.
+Adverse events also include thrombocytopenia, elevated blood creatine phosphokinase, elevated troponin, croup, lethargy, and hypercalcemia.